Prepare/Submit an Application: Develop a Proposal Narrative

-If you are planning to apply for a grant or non-construction contract, please contact Sponsored Programs as soon as possible and provide the name of the sponsor and the specific program for which you plan to apply.
+Note: If you are planning to apply for a grant or non-construction contract, please contact Sponsored Programs as soon as possible and provide the name of the sponsor and the specific program for which you plan to apply.

-Utilize samples and boilerplates
+Utilize Samples and Boilerplates

-• East Texas A&M and System-Wide Data (students, faculty, facilities, and equipment inventory)
+East Texas A&M and System-Wide Data

-Census Data
+External Data

-• Community College and School District Data from the Texas Higher Education Coordinating Board (THECB)
+Community College and School District Data from the Texas Higher Education Coordinating Board (THECB)

 • Find a collaborator within the A&M System using Maestro